juju/docs/src/en/commands.md

-Title: Juju command reference
+Title: Command reference

-# Juju command reference
+# Command reference

 You can get a list of all Juju commands by invoking `juju help commands` in a terminal.